Please Note: Brandeis is no longer creating new blogs. If you need a blog, visit WordPress.com for free and paid blog options.

-1.2 The blog requestor will be the owner/administrator of the blog and assumes responsibility as defined by the Brandeis University Computer Policy and all related Brandeis University policies it references.
+1. The blog requestor is the owner/administrator of the blog and assumes responsibility as defined by the Brandeis University Computer Policy and all related Brandeis University policies it references.
 Any additional administrators the owner appoints will also be considered owners of the blog and are also bound by the same policies.

 2. Blog Administration

 2.1 Blogs are provided as a service, which means the blog owner is responsible for all content, policing, permissions + authorizations, and group management.